defenseunicorns/uds-common/docs/uds-package-practices.md

 - **Must** have a dependency management bot (such as renovate) configured to open PRs to update core package and support dependencies.

 - **Must** release its package to the `ghcr.io/defenseunicorns/packages/<group>` namespace as the application's name (i.e. `ghcr.io/defenseunicorns/packages/uds/mattermost`)

+## General

+And in addition to the above, packages generally:

+- **Must** be capable of operating within an internet-disconnected (air-gapped) environment